Majors, minors & more

 - Strengths of the program

-- Build a strong foundation in the sciences and use the program's flexible options to focus on what interests you.
+- Build a strong foundation in the sciences.

 - Small class sizes in advanced courses.